maebug/Kolo/README.md

 ## Recommended System Requirements

-- Windows 10 OS or higher.
-Might work on Linux & Mac (Untested)
+- Operating System: Windows 10 or later, or Linux
-- Nvidia GPU with CUDA 12.1 capability and 8GB+ of VRAM
+- Graphics Card: Nvidia GPU with CUDA 12.1 support and at least 8GB of VRAM
+-   AMD GPU Users: Linux is required; Windows WSL2 does not support `ROCM`
-- 16GB+ System RAM
+- Memory: 16GB or more of system RAM

 May work on other systems, your results may vary.
 Let us know!